ngesa254/Liquid-Sigfox-Workshop/Edge/README.md

 ### Technical Tutorials
 - ["skill" tag on learn.sparkfun.com](https://learn.sparkfun.com/tutorials/tags/skill) - A wide variety of technical tutorials on various EE related skills.
-- [Soldering is Easy](https://mightyohm.com/blog/2011/04/soldering-is-easy-comic-book/) - Comic book that goes over the basics of soldering that has been translated into quite a few languages.
-- [Uses of Different Soldering Iron Tips](http://www.instructables.com/id/Uses-of-Different-Soldering-Iron-Tips/) - Covers what all those different soldering iron tips are good for.

 ### Theory and Courses
 - [All About Circuits](https://www.allaboutcircuits.com/textbook/) - Online textbook for learning theory with clear diagrams and explanations.